Abbas-Nedal/Distributed-Operating-Systems-Project/README.md

     }
     ```

-3. **PUT** `/update/:itemNumber` - Updates the cost or quantity of a book in stock (requires JSON body).
+3. **PUT** `catalog/update/:itemNumber` - Updates the cost or quantity of a book in stock (requires JSON body).

 ### Order Service

-1. **POST** `/purchase/:itemNumber` - Purchases a book, decreasing stock by the quantity ordered.
+1. **POST** `order/purchase/:id` - Purchases a book by decreasing its stock by one.
+    - Validates if the book is in stock before proceeding.
+    - Records the purchase in the `Order` table.
     ```json
     {
-      "status": "Success",
-      "message": "Bought book RPCs for Noobs"
+      "message": "Book purchased successfully",
+      "order": {
+        "bookId": 1,
+        "quantity": 1
+      }
+    }
+    ```

+2. **PUT** `order/update-stock/:id` - Updates the stock of a specific book.
+    - Uses a helper function to update the book's stock in the catalog.
+    ```json
+    {
+      "message": "Book stock updated successfully"
     }
     ```